 The Imataca Forest in Eastern Venezuela is one the most reliable places in the Neotropics to see Harpy Eagle.
 Photo: David Fisher

-Eastern Venezuela is a remote region that has only recently been opened up to tourists, primarily due to the paving of a road to Brazil that runs south parallel to the border with Guyana.
-This passes through vast tracts of lowland Guianan rainforest, before climbing up five thousand feet through a rainforest-covered escarpment where it is known as the Escalera (staircase).
-It then continues through the rolling grasslands which form the magnificent landscape of the Gran Sabana.
-This is one of the most exciting birding roads in South America along which a wide selection of species can be seen, many of which are confined to this dramatic region that overlaps the borders of Venezuela, Guyana and Brazil — the pan-Tepui endemics.
-Most of our tour will concentrate on finding as many of these endemics as possible, as well as enjoying one of the widest variety of cotingas available anywhere in the Neotropics, including Guianan Cock-of-the-Rock, Pompadour Cotinga, and two species of bellbird, and the bizarre Capuchinbird.
+Eastern Venezuela is a remote region only recently opened up to tourists, thanks primarily to the paving of a road to Brazil.
+Running south, parallel to the border with Guyana, the road passes through vast tracts of lowland Guianan rainforest before climbing up five thousand feet through a rainforest-covered escarpment known as the Escalera (staircase).
+It then continues through the rolling grasslands and “lost world” plateaus of the Tepuis, which form the magnificent landscape of the Gran Sabana.
+This is one of the best and most dramatic birding roads in South America, offering a wide selection of species, many confined to this stunning region that overlaps the borders of Venezuela, Guyana, and Brazil — the pan-Tepui endemics.

 However, before all that we’ll spend three nights close to the Imataca Forest Reserve, world famous for its healthy population of Harpy Eagle, one of the world’s most spectacular raptors.
-Local guides stake out active nests each year, and seeing a wild Harpy is often the highlight of the tour for many participants.
+Local guides stake out active nests each year, and our chances of seeing a wild Harpy are good.

 We should mention that in this remote part of Venezuela tourist hotels do not exist.
 Our accommodation in the Tepuis area will be clean and functional but fairly basic.

 Day 1: The tour starts with a flight from London to Caracas.